[Interview] Explore the Complexity of Animal Emotions With Wolf Ademeit on Samsung Art Store

 Q: How have technological developments altered the way people engage with art?

 Technology is rapidly changing how we view artwork.
-Photographers are constantly challenged to upgrade equipment, which may improve the technical quality but not the artistry of photos.
+Photographers are constantly challenged to upgrade to the latest equipment, which may improve the technical quality but not the artistry of photos.
 Many of my Art Store pieces were taken with cameras that are rather outdated compared to current models.
 Today’s technological advancements allow anyone to take an aesthetic photo using a camera or mobile phone.

 Q: Do you have any words of wisdom or advice for aspiring photographers who admire your work?